GeyserMC/GeyserWiki/docs/geyser/common-issues.md

 ***If you are using a plugin version:*** in your Geyser config, set your remote address to `127.0.0.1`.
 If that does not work, check your startup log for a message about Docker, and use that address in the remote address

-### Cannot reply to EncryptionRequestPacket without profile and access token
+### Cannot reply to EncryptionRequestPacket without profile and access token {#cannot-reply-to-encryptionrequestpacket-without-profile-and-access-token}

 There are two causes of this message: